partITech/sonata-extra/README.md

 # Sonata Extra Bundle

+> [!TIP]
+> For more detailed information and comprehensive guides, please visit our [official documentation](https://automarkdoc.partitech.com/)

 **An advanced extension for the Sonata Admin Bundle, empowering your Symfony projects with enhanced functionality and ease of use.**

 ---